chrisckc/RFController/README.md

 * **Chris Claxton** - [chrisckc](https://github.com/chrisckc)

-## License
+## Licence

-This project is licensed under the GNU GPLv3 License - see the [LICENCE.md](LICENCE.md) file for details.
+This project is licensed under the GNU GPLv3 Licence - see the [LICENCE.md](LICENCE.md) file for details.

 ## Acknowledgements